 When completed you’ll receive an ECB ACO linear scoring certificate.

-This module teaches existing scorers how to use a specific scoring software package called total cricket scorer.
+This module teaches existing scorers how to use a specific scoring software package.

-To attend this module, you will need to purchase a full total cricket scorer licence and bring your own laptop with total cricket scorer pre-installed.
+To attend this module, you will need to bring your own laptop and install the relevant scoring software.

-The course is a hands-on practical workshop covering setting up and scoring a match, editing entries, printing, importing/exporting and uploading results to the Play-Cricket website.
+The course is a hands-on practical workshop covering setting up and scoring a match, editing entries, printing, importing/exporting and uploading results.

-Designed for those scorers who have reached level 2, attended the CPD module in linear scoring and who aspire to score in the higher levels of the game including multi-day cricket.
+Designed for scorers who have reached Level 2, attended the CPD module in linear scoring and who aspire to score in the higher levels of the game including multi-day cricket.

 After attending, you will need to gain multi-day match experience.
 You will also be required to obtain regular feedback and at least two match observations of your scoring at a higher level to be placed in your portfolio.

-When you’re ready, you will undertake a professional discussion with a scorer assessor and bring your portfolio for review.
-Successful candidates will be accredited at level 3 and issued with a certificate.
+When you’re ready, you will undertake a professional discussion with a Scorer Development Observer and bring your portfolio for review.
+Successful candidates will be accredited at Level 3 and issued with a certificate.